CROSS-SILO STRATEGIC COUNSELORS

 What has the most detrimental impact on a firm’s performance, particularly in innovation and customer experience?

-CROSS-SILO was founded by Edwin Korver in 2016 to put a decade-long study into practice of the dynamics determining a firm’s operational and commercial success ─ in an age of rapid breakthroughs and early breakdowns.
+CROSS SILO Strategic Counselors was founded by Edwin Korver in 2016 to put a decade-long study into practice of the dynamics determining a firm’s operational and commercial success ─ in an age of rapid breakthroughs and early breakdowns.

 He found that one of the root causes of weak performance is a lack of cross-boundary collaboration.
 This hampers a firm’s ability to innovate meaningfully or deliver coherent, seamless, unsurpassable, and highly personalized customer experiences that are desired and expected by most customers today.